Campaign Finance Reports: Spotsylvania Board of Supervisor Candidates

 Berkeley District

-Incumbent Kevin Marshall, who is running as a Republican, has two challengers for this seat.
+Incumbent Kevin Marshall, running as an independent, has two challengers for this seat.
 Both challengers have brought in more contributions than Marshall this year, according to the Virginia Public Access Project.

 Republican David Goosman has raised the most this year—$6,164, according to VPAP.
 His June campaign finance report, filed on July 9, shows an ending balance of $1,924.

-Note: Editor’s Note: This story was initially published on Tuesday evening.
-It gave the incorrect party affiliation for Berkeley district incumbent Kevin Marshall.
-This was corrected on Tuesday evening shortly after publication, but we are re-publishing the story in the interest of ensuring we share accurate information.
-We regret the error!
-This story was updated on July 29 to correct party affiliations.